paytrail/documentation/content/terminology/_index.en.md

 ### General

+**Payment** – On the _Merchant's_ website, the _Customer_ selects items and is sent to Paytrail's service to pay for them, creating a payment in Paytrail's service.
+The money goes from the Customer's account to one of Paytrail's accounts.
+Paytrail then transfers the money to the Merchant.

 **Customer** – A consumer, the customer of a merchant, the person making a payment.

 **Merchant** – A customer of Paytrail.
 Runs the web application in which the Paytrail services are used.
 The merchant sells a product or service online to its customers.